getml/getml.com/src/docs/user_guide/concepts/annotating_data/index.md

 The associated [`columns`][getml.data.columns] contain the variables we want to predict.
 They are not used by the feature learning algorithm unless we explicitly tell it to do so (refer to `allow_lagged_target` in [`join()`][getml.data.Placeholder.join]).
 However, they are such an important part of the analysis that the population table is required to contain at least one of them (refer to [data model tables][data-model-tables]).

+!!! note
     The content of the target columns needs to be numerical.
 For classification problems, target variables can only assume the values 0 or 1.
 Target variables can never be `NULL`.

 [](){#annotating-data-numerical}
 ## Numerical

-This role tells the getML engine to include the associated [`FloatColumn`][getml.data.columns.FloatColumn] during the feature learning.
+This role tells the getML engine to include the associated [`FloatColumn`][getml.data.columns.FloatColumn] during feature learning.

 It should be used for all data with an inherent ordering, regardless of whether it is sampled from a continuous quantity, like passed time or the total amount of rainfall, or a discrete one, like the number of sugary mulberries one has eaten since lunch.
 [](){#annotating-data-categorical}